 IMSQRT

 The IMSQRT function returns the square root of a complex number.
-Complex numbers are used in many scientific and engineering calculations.
+It is used in various scientific and engineering calculations.

 Syntax 🔗